mkner/robo-time/docs/design.rst

 Perception is based on continuous measurements and readings from electronic and electro-mechanical and possibly electro-chemical devices.
 These sensors measure various aspects of the environment, both external and internal.
 Mobile robotic perception starts at this interface.

 The interpretation of incoming measurements and their associated events have one thing in common.
-They all depend on some representation of time, relative time and time synchronization.
+They all depend on some representation of time, absolute time, relative time and time synchronization.